-Alibaba's Jack Ma invited to join bid for L'Oreal's The Body Shop: Sources
+Alibaba's Jack Ma invited to join bid for L'Oreal's The Body Shop: sources

 L'Oreal's advisor, Lazard, was originally hoping for a valuation close to 1 billion euros for the business, but the sources said such a price was challenging given the chain's recent struggles and poor performance.

-The Body Shop has also drawn interest from a handful of industry players including Brazilian make-up firm Natura Cosmeticos, which took part in the initial stages of the auction, the sources said.
-Natura was not immediately available to comment.
+The Body Shop has also drawn interest from a handful of industry players including Brazilian make-up firm Natura Cosmeticos , which took part in the initial stages of the auction, the sources said.

+A spokesperson for Natura said, "The company is constantly looking for business opportunities and it is indeed participating in several of the phases of the process for The Body Shop transaction."

-(Additional reporting by Dasha Afanasieva in London, Elzio Barreto and Julie Zhu in Hong Kong and Guillermo Parra-Bernal in Sao Paulo; Editing by Greg Mahlich)
+(Additional reporting by Dasha Afanasieva in London, Elzio Barreto and Julie Zhu in Hong Kong and Guillermo Parra-Bernal and Paula Arend Laier in Sao Paulo; Editing by Greg Mahlich and Andrew Hay)